rub3nlh/tropipay-api-doc/docs/1 - Getting started/Getting-started.md

 In order to ensure safe and fair resource sharing, we define the following usage limits:

-- Maximum 60 requests per minute for a given business
+- Maximum 60 requests per minute for a given business.

 ### Demo account